Jean Streff,

 In memory of tomorrow

-It's always the lost souls who find themselves in forbidden beds where the infanta laughs once her eros has dried up.
-And Jean Streff chooses one of them to stick out his tongue in the right way where the mouth hangs open when such a hero succumbs to the cinematic exploits of Gary Cooper, Alan Ladd, Grace Kelly, and a few other heroes of not-necessarily-dull westerns.
+It's always the lovesick souls who slip into forbidden beds where the princess laughs once eros has run its course.
+And Jean Streff chooses one of them to stick her tongue out at the proper sort where the mouth hangs when such a hero succumbs to the cinematic exploits of Gary Cooper, Alan Ladd, Grace Kelly, and a few other not-so-dull western heroes.

-The central character—albeit somewhat out of it—remains strange: he's obsessed with the idea of being born at midnight.
-Which, after all, is an idea like any other.
-But is that a good reason to take a train at the same time?
+The central character—though somewhat eccentric—remains strange: he's obsessed with the idea of having been born at midnight.
+Which is, after all, an idea like any other.
+But is it a good reason to take a train at the same time?

-And not least: since it leads nowhere—which could be everywhere.
-On such a Jarmusch-esque train, the hero finds himself in the company of a deranged conductor, the ghost of Edith Piaf, and a clown—as sad as can be.
-Which is not the case in this rail movie.
+And not just any train: since it leads nowhere—which can be anywhere.
+On such a Jarmusch-esque train, the hero finds himself in the company of a deranged conductor, the ghost of Edith Piaf, and a clown—as sad as one would expect.
+Which is not the case with this rail movie.

-In its own way, it derails, since, leaving the Gare de Lyon, it crosses as much so-called gentle France as the America of childhood.
-It's enough to make you lose your bearings, where time misplaces its compass.
-It's more of a nuisance than a service on this train where no one ever sleeps and where ghosts become a kind of vampire.
+In his own way, he goes off the rails, because, leaving the Gare de Lyon, he traverses both the idyllic France and the America of his childhood.
+It's enough to make you lose your bearings, where time loses its compass.
+He's more of a hindrance than a help on this train where no one ever sleeps and where ghosts become a kind of vampire.

-In this swarm of stories and confessions, as the convoy advances, the fiction is doubled by other means of transport that go to the erotic thread in a sort of flashback "in memory of tomorrow."
-These memories sometimes return with a jackal's appetite.
-As for feelings, everything remains uncertain, even if the "sex stories" that the hero tells don't make anyone laugh.
+In this teeming mass of stories and confessions, as the convoy moves forward, the fiction is doubled by other means of transport that lead to erotic pursuits in a kind of flashback, "a memory of tomorrow."
+These recollections sometimes return with the appetite of jackals.
+As for feelings, everything remains uncertain, even if the "sex stories" the hero recounts don't amuse anyone.

-What remains is a problem of amorous transport where lives are ghosts in the name of the one who started it all and who has just died suspiciously: the mother.
-She loved her (e)lost son more, no doubt, than it would have been reasonable to foment.
-Which, for the false liar novelist, is the most wonderful pretext for absolute drifting.
+There remains the problem of a love affair where lives are ghosts, lived in the name of the one through whom it all began and who has just died under suspicious circumstances: the mother.
+She loved her lost son more, no doubt, than it would have been reasonable to acknowledge.
+Which, for the falsely lying novelist, is the most wonderful of pretexts for utter delusion.

-By constantly mixing up the sausages, everything ends up where it must have gotten tangled up in untimely switches.
-Through such a journey, Plato's cave itself is a chimerical abyss: against its walls, the confession of maternal murder takes on a particular lick.
+By constantly mixing things up, everything ends up where it must have gotten tangled up in untimely detours.
+Through such a journey, Plato's cave itself becomes a chimerical abyss: against its walls, the confession of maternal murder takes on a particular kind of licking.

 Jean-Paul Gavard-Perret